 ✧︎︎︎ Wednesday/ Image: WordPress “Drafts” Section of Posts

-Skipping Tuesday, one of two designated blog vacation days, I focus on filling serial Wednesdays by opening my WordPress app, and flipping to its Drafts section.
+Skipping Tuesday, one of two designated blog vacation days, I focus on filling serial Wednesdays by opening my iPad WordPress app, flipping to its Drafts section.
 That section includes Flickr-posted images, courtesy of IFTTT.com automation: every image I post at Flickr was/is copied to WordPress as a “Draft”, with categories and tags assigned in the related IFTTT applet.
 Hence, I simply go through the WordPress Drafts, choosing a bird or nature shot to appear each Wednesday.

 Sometimes I offer the surprise of an image on a Sunday, the other blog vacation day, following the same described procedure.